aiwachow/DRONE-NAVC-V1/README.md

-# NAVIGATION CONTROL SYSTEM - TEST BOARD
+# NAVIGATION CONTROL SYSTEM - SECOND VERSION
 STM32 based flight controller for unmanned drone aircraft. <br />
 Pcb has been manufactured and tested.
 However this design isn't perfect. the main issues are: <br />
 - PCB is quite too large,